iron-software/IronBarcode-Examples/how-to/set-crop-region/README.md

 ## Getting Started: Quickly Apply Crop Regions for Enhanced Reading Speed

-Easily define a crop rectangle and integrate it with IronBarcode—a streamlined process without any additional hassle.
+Easily define a crop rectangle and integrate it with IronBarcode—a simplified process without any additional hassle.
 Below is a simple demonstration of how to focus the barcode scanning on an exact area using `BarcodeReaderOptions`.

 ```cs
 // Example: Setting the Crop Area with One Line of Code to Improve Reading Speed